 - Agency’s fit or elevator pitch to this specific segment

-You should create both a detailed, in-depth profile for review by your marketing team, sales team, account managers, strategists, etc. You could also create a shorter, more visual version to make it easy to remember and identify your ideal client.
+You should create a detailed, in-depth client profile for review by your marketing team, sales team, account managers, strategists, etc. You could also create a shorter, more visual version to make it easy to remember and identify your ideal client profile.